-might turn up while I was gone so I put a note on my door.
+I hardly dared leave the hotel room as he might turn up while I was gone so I put a note on my door.

-Ever since I had arrived in Pakistan I had been ill with vomiting and diarrhea so I started to suspect that I had caught dysentery.
+Ever since I had arrived in Pakistan I had been ill with vomiting and diarrhoea so I started to suspect that I had caught dysentery.
 To enhance all this I was kept awake every night by awful noises of vomiting from the next room.
-Apparently I was not the only one to have submitted to the Pakistani bacteria.
+Apparently I wasn't the only one to have submitted to the Pakistani bacteria.